The Atacama Cosmology Telescope: stellar mass growth in massive galaxy clusters from DR5 over the past 7 billion years: RESULTS

 where $N_i$ is the number of galaxies in the $i$th bin of the observed composite SMF, $N^\mathrm{e}_i$ is the expected number of galaxies in the $i$th bin from the Schechter model, and $\sigma_i$ is the bootstrap error for $N_i$.
 The reduced chi-squared value is given by $\chi^2_\nu =\chi^2/ \nu$, where $\nu$ is the degrees of freedom.
 For model comparisons, we use the Akaike Information Criterion (AIC; \citealp{Akaike1974}) to evaluate how well a single Schechter function fits the composite SMF compared to other models (see Section \ref{subsec:Schechter+Gaussianmodel}).
 The best-fitting single Schechter function fit parameters for each respective redshift and cluster mass bin are presented in Table \ref{tab:smf_table}.
 We show composite cluster SMFs, fitted by a single Schechter model, for two redshift bins in Fig. \ref{fig:ExampleSinglSchechterSMFs}.
 The remainder of the fitted composite SMFs can be found in Fig. \ref{fig:SinglSchechterSMFs}.

 The total composite cluster SMF exhibits a trend in which the low-mass slope becomes marginally less negative with increasing redshift.
 We do observe that $\alpha$ does not appear to vary monotonically with redshift.
 However, $\alpha$ is not that well constrained at $z > 0.6$, so any fluctuations at high-$z$ is within errors and not significant.
-We obtain values of $\alpha = -0.99 \pm 0.04$ at $z = 0.2$ and $\alpha = -0.77 \pm 0.13$ at $ z = 0.8$.
-This indicates a very weak evolution ($ 1.6\sigma$ difference) of $\alpha$ from $ z = 0.8$ to $ z = 0.2$.
-The redshift evolution of $\alpha$ is much more pronounced for $z < 0.55$, where there is a significant decrease ($4.3 \sigma$ difference) in low-mass slope values with decreasing redshift.
+We obtain values of $\alpha = -0.99 \pm 0.04$ at $z = 0.2$ and $\alpha = -0.77 \pm 0.12$ at $ z = 0.8$.
+This indicates a very weak evolution ($ 1.7\sigma$ difference) of $\alpha$ from $ z = 0.8$ to $ z = 0.2$.
+The redshift evolution of $\alpha$ is much more pronounced for $z < 0.55$, where there is a significant decrease ($4.1 \sigma$ difference) in low-mass slope values, from $\alpha = -0.66 \pm 0.07$ at $z = 0.55$ to $\alpha = -0.99 \pm 0.04$ at $z = 0.2$.
+The weaker evolutionary trend of the low-mass slope between high and low redshift appears to be driven by a poorly constrained $\alpha$ at high-$z$.
 To emphasise the evolution of $\alpha$ across the entire redshift interval, a comparison of the 12 single Schechter models to the total composite cluster SMFs (normalised by $\log _{10}[M_*/\mathrm{M_{\odot}}] = 10.75$) is shown in Fig. \ref{fig:CompSMF}.